Articles

 Cons of Waybook:

-• Lower brand recognition compared to some competitors
+• Brand recognition is lower compared to some competitors

 How does Trainual compare to Waybook?

-Waybook focuses on breaking down business processes into step-by-step modules.
-But for Real Estate Agencies, that structure can feel rigid and lacks the flexibility to handle complex onboarding or compliance needs.
+Waybook focuses on process documentation with a step-by-step module builder.
+But for Real Estate Agencies, that structure can feel rigid and lacks the flexibility to handle complex team roles or compliance needs.
+Trainual goes beyond static documentation.
+It connects every process to specific roles, tracks completion, and verifies understanding, so you know who’s actually up to speed, not just who’s read a document.

 Seismic Learning (formerly Lessonly) is an AI-driven learning and coaching platform designed for mid-market and enterprise organizations with large sales and customer service teams.
+The platform provides personalized training, AI-powered role-plays, and deep integration with the Seismic Sales Enablement Cloud.
+Its focus is on improving the performance of customer-facing teams through structured, measurable learning experiences.

 Pricing

-• Estimated Cost: $300 - $500+ per user per year (approximately $30-$65/user/month)
+• Estimated Cost: $300 - $500+ per user per year (about $30-$65/user/month)

 • Entry Price: Annual costs are usually in the tens of thousands, with no free tier or entry-level plan

-• For a Real Estate Agencies business with 50 employees, expect annual costs to range from $15,000 to $25,000+
+• For a Real Estate Agencies business with 50 employees, expect approximately $15,000 - $25,000+ per year

 • Provides AI-powered coaching and role-play simulations for sales and service teams

-How does Trainual compare to seismic learning (lessonly)?
+How does Trainual compare to Seismic Learning (Lessonly)?

 Process Street is a Compliance Operations Platform designed to turn static SOPs into dynamic, interactive workflows.
-The platform provides conditional logic, approvals, and assignments to enforce every step of a process, making it suitable for teams that prioritize operational consistency and audit-readiness.
+The platform is known for its conditional logic and enforceable checklists, making it suitable for teams that need to systemize execution and maintain audit-ready compliance.
+Real Estate Agencies benefit from its ability to standardize processes, automate approvals, and ensure every step is followed.

 Pricing

-Process Street uses a custom pricing model based on company size and feature requirements.
-Pricing is not publicly listed for any paid tier.
-All plans require contacting sales for a quote.
+Process Street uses custom pricing based on company size and feature requirements.
+All paid plans require contacting sales for a quote, and there is no transparent public pricing.

 • Pro Plan: Most popular, supports more Data Set records (up to 10,000) and higher file storage.
 Custom user count.
-Pricing is not disclosed.

 • Enterprise Plan: For large organizations, includes custom data limits, BI integration, dedicated success manager, and advanced security (SSO, SCIM, Data residency).
-Pricing is not disclosed.

 Pros of Process Street:

-• Offers dynamic, conditional workflows for process enforcement
+• Provides dynamic, conditional workflows and enforceable checklists

-• Provides compliance tracking and audit-ready documentation
+• Includes advanced compliance features and audit-ready reporting

 Cons of Process Street:

-• Pricing is not transparent and may be cost-prohibitive for SMBs
+• Pricing is not transparent and may be less accessible for SMBs

 • Focuses on process execution, with limited pure training or testing features

-How does Trainual compare to process street?
+How does Trainual compare to Process Street?

-5.notion| best for flexible knowledge management
+5. Notion | Best for flexible knowledge management

 Pricing

-Notion offers a transparent, per-user pricing model:
+Notion offers a transparent, per-user pricing model with four main tiers:

 Pros of Notion: